neo-project/docs/en-us/white-paper.md

 #### Transaction fees

-Transaction costs are divided into accounting fees and additional service fees, are paid in GAS.
+Transaction costs are divided into accounting fees and additional service fees, and are paid in GAS.
 Specific in the "(b) economic model" chapter to be explained, not repeat them.

 ### Accounting mechanism